A worker installs a solar panel on a roof

 OECD Common Approaches

-The assessment of environmental, social and human rights aspects is an important element of the decision on the eligibility for cover of an export transaction.
+The assessment of environmental, social and human rights aspects is an important part of the decision on the eligibility of an export transaction for financing.

 Prevention of Bribery